 - Remember that you might pay more in interest.
 A lender willing to take a chance on someone with no credit may charge higher fees or interest.
-Be aware of this and budget for it, but don’t accept outrageous fees that you can’t afford just to get credit.
+Be aware of this and budget for it, but don’t accept outrageous fees you can’t afford just to get credit.
 Shop around to find a responsible lender.

 - Choose a lender that reports to the credit bureaus.
-One of the benefits of getting your first loan is that you can start building credit to make this process easier in the future.
+One of the benefits of getting your first loan is that you can start building credit to make the process easier in the future.
 But that only works if your lender reports payments to the credit bureaus.
 Look for a personal loan company that reports to multiple major credit bureaus to maximize this benefit.

 Getting a Loan From Wise Loan

 Find out more about Wise Loan loans and apply today.
-It only takes a few minutes to apply online and you can even get instant, same or next-day funding for your loan.
+It only takes a few minutes to apply online, and you can even get instant, same or next-day funding for your loan.